 Mom, your kid may look more mature and responsible than ever—and she or he could very well be more mature and responsible—but the beginning of the school year is not the time to extend latitude.

 EVERYTHING will be new!

-At this point, most freshmen will understand the building, their teachers, the library, their schedule, their locker (maybe not the locker), their peers (umm… and maybe not their peers), etc.
+You can loose the reins after the first successful report card.
+At that point, most freshmen will understand the building, their teachers, the library, their schedule, their locker (maybe not the locker), their peers (umm… and maybe not their peers), etc.

-At this point, new freedoms can be more readily assimilated into the freshman lifestyle—now that the new school isn’t so new anymore, and high school life feels more manageable.
-As your freshmen become more savvy and can juggle time for group projects and long-term assignments with ease (despite navigating that new crush, and negotiating that mean kid) a satisfactory report card is proof s(he) is better prepared to make appropriate independent decisions.
+At that point, new freedoms can be more readily assimilated into the freshman lifestyle—now that the new school isn’t so new anymore, and high school life feels more manageable.
+As your freshmen become more savvy, and can juggle time for group projects and long-term assignments with ease (despite navigating that new crush, and negotiating that mean kid), a satisfactory report card is proof he or she is better prepared to make appropriate independent decisions.

 Suppose you decide to reward your stellar students with later curfews and looser boundaries.
 Supposed your dynamic daughter starts to flounder.
 Suppose your super son starts losing sleep.
 Now what?